Enhanced Observability with Cilium

 --set hubble.ui.frontend.image.repository=quay.tencentcloudcr.com/cilium/hubble-ui

-Confirm that the Hubble UI Pod is running normally:
+Confirm the Hubble UI Pod is running:

 $ kubectl --namespace=kube-system get pod -l app.kubernetes.io/name=hubble-ui